The following are minimum standards for acceptance into the proposed graduate program:

-- A final minimum grade point average of a 3.00 or a minimum GRE score of 300; or, if the applicant has more recently graduated from a regionally accredited law, medical, business or other professional, graduate or doctoral academic program, the equivalent class ranking or grade point average at such professional school;
+- Minimum grade point average of a 2.75 or a GRE score of at least 1200, or, if the applicant has more recently graduated from a regionally accredited law, medical, business or other professional, graduate or doctoral academic program, the equivalent class ranking or grade point average at such professional school.

-Applicants not satisfying either the grade point average or the GRE requirements may be conditionally admitted to the Master of Arts in Applied Social Justice degree program at the discretion of the program director.
+- Students not satisfying either the grade point average or the GRE requirements may be conditionally admitted to the Master of Arts in Applied Theology degree program at the discretion of the Dean of the School of Religion.
 A student who completes the first three courses of the graduate program with an average of “B” or higher will be granted full admission.
 A student who fails to satisfy this conditional admission requirement will be suspended from the program for a year and then may petition for readmission into the program.